District Judge J. Frederick Motz

 District Judge J. Frederick Motz was born in Baltimore, Maryland in 1942.
 Judge Motz obtained his undergraduate degree in 1964, from Wesleyan University.
 He continued his studies at the University of Virginia School of Law, receiving an LL.B degree in 1967.

 Judge Motz is a member of many professional organizations, including the American College of Trial Lawyers; the American Law Institute; the American Bar Association; American Bar Foundation; Baltimore City Bar Association; Maryland Bar Foundation; Maryland State Bar Association; Lawyers Roundtable; and Wednesday Law Club.
 He served on the board of trustees of Friends School of Baltimore from 1970-77 and 1981-88, and on the advisory board of the Baltimore City Department of Social Services from 1973-81.
 He is presently a trustee of The Sheppard and Enoch Pratt Health System.
-In addition, Judge Motz served as a member of the board of editors of the Manual of Complex Litigation (Fourth), and he serves on the Judicial Panel on Multidistrict Litigation.
+In addition, Judge Motz served as a member of the board of editors of the Manual of Complex Litigation (Fourth).
+Judge Motz served on the Judicial Panel on Multidistrict Litigation from 2001-2009 and was the Chair of the Judicial Conference Committee on Intercircuit Assignments from 2008-2013.
+Judge Motz currently serves on the Budget Committee of the Judicial Conference of the United States.